asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 Morrison pulled over another folder.
 "White male, fifties, five-eleven, medium build.
 Dark coat, wool or similar.
 Walked with a pronounced limp, used a cane.
 Spoke with an East Coast accent—the Starbucks barista said it sounded like Boston or New York.
 Claimed to be relocating from Northern California."

 She spread out security camera stills from the mall.
 "This is him arriving at eleven-twenty AM.
 See how he keeps his face angled away from cameras?
 That's not accidental.
 He knows where the cameras are."
+>IDEA: If he's not local how is he familiar with the camera locations at the mall.
+Maybe cased it ahead of time.
+View footage from say, three days prior to murder?

 Brandon studied the images.
 Steven's body language was relaxed, unhurried.
 The cane looked real enough—dark wood, silver handle, the kind of thing someone would actually use.
 But something about his posture suggested the limp might be exaggerated.